Abstraqt: Analysis of Quantum Circuits via Abstract Stabilizer Simulation: Evaluation

+\para{Discussion} Our benchmark covers a wide variety of gates, with all applying Clifford gates, seven applying $T$ gates, three applying $CCX$ gates, two applying $RX_{\frac{\pi}{4}}$ gates (one qubit gate, rotation around the $X$ axis of $\tfrac{\pi}{4}$ radians), and two applying $RZ_2$ gates (one qubit gate, rotation around the $Z$ axis of $2$ radians).

-\para{Discussion} Overall, all benchmarks are constructed to revert the lower qubits to $\ket{0}$, but in a non-obvious way.
-As fully precise simulation of most benchmarks is unrealistic, we expect that over-abstraction is typically necessary to establish this fact.
+All benchmarks are constructed to revert the lower qubits to $\ket{0}$, but in a non-obvious way.
+As fully precise simulation of most benchmarks is unrealistic, we expect that over-approximation is typically necessary to establish this fact.